andrewskyboss/milestone-project-04/README.md

 12. Deploy the final version of the code to a hosting platform such as Heroku.
 13. Do not include any passwords or secret keys in the project repository.

-#### Website Owner Goals
-Main goals of website owner are:
-- To sell more travel packages.
-- Showcase existing destinations.
-- To present relevant inform about countries and destinations.
-- To make information more structural.
-- To attract users to buy an existing packages.
-- To represent contact information.

 ### User Stories